MaxLeap/Docs/en/UserManual/Guide/Analytics.md

 LAS Analytics is a real-time free and professional mobile apps Analytics Service.
 It provides multi-analysis of operation status, deep knowledge of typical users and advice on optimizing operating strategies, which will finally realize：

 *	Comprehend the operation status and trend: from New Users, Active Users, Sessions and App Versions to User bahevior, User attributes and behavioral features, we provide all kinds of indexes to help you understand your app's operation and iteration effect.
-*	Fully perceive user bahevior: Reproduce the behavoir of each user and keep abreast of their engagement, retention and conversion.
+*	Fully perceive user bahevior: Reproduce the behavior of each user and keep abreast of their engagement, retention and conversion.
 *	Improve user experience: Define user segments and customize user experience for differenct segments.
 *	Promote app revenue: Track consumer behavior, make marketing strategies and maximize the marketing effect.